pomsky-lang/pomsky/README.md

 ## Contributing

-You can contribute by using rulex and providing feedback.
+You can contribute by using Pomsky and providing feedback.
 If you find a bug or have a question, please create an issue.

 I also gladly accept code contributions.
 To make sure that CI succeeds, please run `cargo fmt`,